Getty Images is releasing an archive of 30,000 images on the African & Black Diaspora

 Duke Ellington leans over a piano.
 French colonial troops stand to attention during World War I. Abolitionists, cricket teams, Malcom X, The Jackson 5, a Dior runway show.
 These images are among the tens of thousands covering over 200 years of Black and African people, places, and events in Getty Images’ new Black History & Culture Collection.

-“We acknowledge that the historically dominant cultural structures that have built the photography industry and archives have been grounded in supremacy dating back to the 19th century and beyond,” the agency shared on the initiative’s website.
+“We acknowledge that the historically dominant cultural structures that have built the industry and archives have been grounded in white supremacy dating back to the 19th century and beyond,” the agency shared on the initiative’s website.
 “This being the case, the Black experience has been often framed from a white gaze, informed by the ideology of white superiority, and associated structural racism.
 Utilize this of rarely seen photographs to enhance and highlight untold stories from the past.”

-Getty Images launched the Black History & Culture Collection with the input of historians and educators, including Dr. Deborah Willis of the NYU Tisch School of the Arts, Jina DuVernay of Clark University, and Renée Mussai of the British arts agency Autograph. is a compilation of roughly 30,000 assets covering many aspects of the African/Black diaspora from the 1800s onward.
+Getty Images launched the Black History & Culture Collection with the input of historians and educators, including Dr. Deborah Willis of the NYU Tisch School of the Arts, Jina DuVernay of Clark Atlanta University, and Renée Mussai of the British arts agency Autograph. is a compilation of roughly 30,000 assets covering aspects of the African/Black diaspora from the 1800s onward.

 Related: How Getty’s Olympics photos are shot, edited, and sent into the world in just two minutes